Godfrey Mwakikagile: Education and early employment

 Pan-African Congress members also learned and taught Swahili.
 The organisation also had a scholarship programme to sponsor students from Africa to study in Detroit.
 The director of the scholarship programme, Malikia Wada Lumumba (Rosemary Jones), was a professor of psychology.
 Besides Tanzania, other students came from Ghana, Sierra Leone, Nigeria and Gambia.

 Godfrey Mwakikagile was the first student from Tanzania to be sponsored by the organisation.
 His colleague at the Daily News in Tanzania, Deo Michael Masakilija, where both worked as reporters, was also sponsored by the Pan-African Congress-USA.
 Mwakikagile was also one of two students among those sponsored who became authors.
 The other one was Amadou S.O.
-Taal from Gambia who became an economist under President Dawda Jawara and later served concurrently as Gambia's ambassador to Nigeria, Ghana, Angola, Chad, Rwanda and seven other African countries and to the Economic Community of West African States (ECOWAS).
-He and Mwakikagile planned to write a book together on NEPAD – New Partnership for Africa's Development – as Mwakikagile stated in his writings including Nyerere and Africa: End of an Era and Africa is in a Mess: What Went Wrong and What Should Be Done.
+Taal from Gambia, who became an economist under President Dawda Jawara and later served concurrently as Gambia's ambassador to Nigeria, Ghana, Angola, Chad, Rwanda and seven other African countries, and the Economic Community of West African States (ECOWAS).
+He and Mwakikagile planned to write a book together on NEPAD – New Partnership for Africa's Development – as Mwakikagile stated in his writings, including Nyerere and Africa: End of an Era and Africa is in a Mess: What Went Wrong and What Should Be Done.
 They were schoolmates and roommates when they attended Wayne State University from the early to the mid-seventies.

 After completing his studies at Wayne State University, Mwakikagile went to Aquinas College in Grand Rapids, Michigan, in 1976.
-One of his professors of economics and head of the economics department at Aquinas College was Kenneth Marin who once worked as an economic advisor to the government of Tanzania in Dar es Salaam on capital mobilisation and utilisation from the late 1960s to the early 1970s.
+One of his professors of economics and head of the economics department at Aquinas College was Kenneth Marin, who once worked as an economic advisor to the government of Tanzania in Dar es Salaam on capital mobilisation and utilisation from the late 1960s to the early 1970s.
 He went to the same Catholic church President Nyerere did in Oyster Bay, Dar es Salaam.
-Before he went to Tanzania, Professor Marin was a member of the White House Consumer Advisory Council where he served on Wage and Price Control in the mid-1960s, appointed by President Lyndon B. Johnson.
+Before he went to Tanzania, Professor Marin was a member of the White House Consumer Advisory Council, where he served on wage and price control in the mid-1960s, appointed by President Lyndon B. Johnson.

-He read Nyerere's writings to his students in economics classes at Aquinas College and said about Nyerere: "He is one of the best world leaders we have today," as Mwakikagile has stated in some of his books including Reflections on Race Relations: A Personal Odyssey.
+He read Nyerere's writings to his students in economics classes at Aquinas College and said about Nyerere, "He is one of the best world leaders we have today," as Mwakikagile has stated in some of his books including Reflections on Race Relations: A Personal Odyssey.
 Coincidentally, Mwakikagile's first book was also about economics.

+Mwakikagile also taught Swahili at Grand Rapids South High School in the late seventies.
+The school's most famous student years earlier was Gerald R. Ford, a native of Grand Rapids, who later became vice president and then president of the United States.

-Mwakikagile also composed some instrumental music in 1993 - self-taught - but did not release it until thirty years later, as he has briefly explained in one of his books, Julius Mwasanyagi: A forgotten African nationalist, in which he also states that he pursued it only as a hobby during that time and has, instead, focused on writing books through the years.
+Mwakikagile also composed some instrumental music in 1993—self-taught - but did not release it until thirty years later, as he has briefly explained in one of his books, Julius Mwasanyagi: A forgotten African nationalist, in which he also states that he pursued it only as a hobby during that time and has, instead, focused on writing books through the years.